learnk8s/distributed-tensorflow-on-k8s/workspace/README.md

 # On demand workspaces

-You can create a temporary workspace with a NFS volume with:
+You can create a temporary workspace with an NFS volume with:

 ```bash
 ./create.sh